genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 {field: 'NOTES', headerName: 'Notes', sort: 'desc', cellClass: 'notes-column', flex: 2},
 ```

-In **order.template.ts**, in the grid tag, include utility that will inject your stylesheet to the component:
+In **order.template.ts**, in the grid tag, include a utility that will inject your stylesheet to the component:

 ```ts {1,7} title ='order.template.ts'
 import {ordersGridStyles} from "./orders-grid.styles";